filipeoliveira/ml-assessment/README.md

-# Mailerlite asessment
+# Mailerlite assessment

 ![Mailerlite logo](https://upload.wikimedia.org/wikipedia/commons/5/5e/MailerLite_Logo.svg)

-On MailerLite we store millions and millions of subscribers for our users.
+At MailerLite we store millions and millions of subscribers for our users.
 This challenge involves designing and implementing a scalable endpoint to handle these subscribers efficiently.

 [Task information](docs/tasks.md)